majutsushi/kobo-utilities/README.md

 - `scripts/run install-and-debug`: Build and install the plugin in Calibre, and then start Calibre in debug mode.

+Note that on Windows you may have to run the script as `uv run scripts/run <task>` instead.

-Note that `calibre-customize -b .` will not work due to the project structure being different from how that command expects it.
+Note also that `calibre-customize -b .` will not work due to the project structure being different from how that command expects it.

 The project uses pyright for type checking and ruff for linting and formatting,